orygin10/tpmfs/README.md

 Use your TPM chip at its fullest extent !
 Store up to 32 MiB of raw data.

+Maximum throughput is up to 48 Kbit/s !

 ## My specs
 - Laptop : `UX510UW`
 - TPM Version : `2.0`